Oriental rug: Silk

 Silk is an expensive material, and has been used for representative carpets of the Mamluk, Ottoman, and Safavid courts.
 Its tensile strength has been used in silk warps, but silk also appears in the carpet pile.
 Silk pile can be used to highlight special elements of the design in Turkmen rugs, but more expensive carpets from Kashan, Qum, Nain, and Isfahan in Persia, and Istanbul and Hereke in Turkey, have all-silk piles.
 Silk pile carpets are often exceptionally fine, with a short pile and an elaborate design.
 Silk pile is less resistant to mechanical stress, thus, all-silk piles are often used as wall hangings, or pillow tapestry.
 Silk is more often used in rugs of Eastern Turkestan and Northwestern China, but these rugs tend to be more coarsely woven.

 Spinning

 The fibers of wool, cotton, and silk are spun either by hand or mechanically by using spinning wheels or industrial spinning machines to produce the yarn.
 The direction in which the yarn is spun is called twist.
 Yarns are characterized as S-twist or Z-twist according to the direction of spinning (see diagram).
 Two or more spun yarns may be twisted together or plied to form a thicker yarn.
 Generally, handspun single plies are spun with a Z-twist, and plying is done with an S-twist.
 With the exception of Mamluk carpets, nearly all the rugs produced in the countries of the rug belt use "Z" (anti-clockwise) spun and "S" (clockwise)-plied wool.

+Styles

+Many of these oriental rugs discussed never had any factual evidence to them when found.
+Colors, and materials are important clues to where and when these rugs were made.
+The reason for this is because each region has different characteristics which helps determine where specific rugs are from.
+Patterns were popular over large geographical areas, but eventually the style of weaving was the best way to determine where a oriental rug orginiated from.
+This was because when regions decided on their weaving patterns they normally remained the same style.